aka: Shell Shocked Senior

 - GSV Lasting Damage later the Masaq' Hub mind from Iain M. Bank's Culture novels is a rather depressed veteran of the Culture-Idirian War.

 - All of the Animorphs become this by the end of the series.
+Jake is the most obvious/classic form of this, Marco is of the "successful life empty inside" kind.
 Also, Loren describes her father as a shell of his former self ever since he came home from Vietnam.

 - Rachel doesn't feel anything like this, though — which gravely concerns her (and just about everybody) thanks to what it says about her.